qwikifiers/qwik-ui/packages/kit-headless/src/components/carousel/actionable.md

 LET CONSUMERS DO:

-- Pause rotation on hover, focus, or when reduced motion is preferred
+- Pause rotation on hover, focus
 - Disable auto-rotation completely as an option

-## 2. Ensure proper keyboard navigation

-- Use arrow keys to move between tabs/slides [x]
-- Implement Home and End keys to jump to first/last slide [x]
-- Manage focus with roving tabindex [x]
-- Ensure Tab and Shift+Tab move through interactive elements as specified by page tab sequence

 ## 5. Ensure proper color contrast